sheam/template-scaffolder/README.md

 ### `afterFileCreated` _(optional)_
 If you need some special processing after a file has been scaffolded, you can use this *async* function.
-It will execute after each file is created, supplying the path and object containing the variables value.
-The path will be relative.
+It will execute after each file is created.

-The function _must return a `Promise<string[]>`_.
-The array of strings returned by the promise will be treated as an array of external commands to be run.
+You can optionally return a list of 1 or more commands to run as well.

 An example would be adding the created file to _git_, running a formatter on the file,